Celtics vs. Raptors Player Props Betting Odds

 |3PM

-- Porzingis has made 2.7 three-pointers per game, which is more than his over/under on Saturday (1.5).
+- Porzingis' 2.7 three-pointers made per game is 0.2 more than his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.